-We use administrative data that cover the universe of importing and exporting transactions by
+We use administrative data that cover the universe of importing and exporting transactions by Colombian firms.

-Colombian firms.
 These data, obtained from the Tax and Customs National Direction (DIAN in Spanish), and made public by the National Statistical Agency (DANE), are made available by firm, month, origin or destination of the transaction, and eight-digit product category.
 The identity of the firms is made public by stating the firm's tax payment identification number (NIT in Spanish).
 The data set contains information on the shipment's value (free on board) and its gross and net weight, allowing us to compute measures of unit prices.
 For our analysis, we compute several aggregations of the data, either exploiting time-series variation at the firm level or unpacking this variation between destinations and origins.
 In particular, we aggregate origins and destinations in two categories: countries that use the USD as their currency versus other currencies.
 Note that these aggregations do not correspond to the invoicing currency of the transactions-in Colombia, almost all transactions are invoiced in USD (Boz et al., 2022)-but rather to the currency used as legal tender of the origin and destination.

-Firms affected by the exchange rate can in theory use financial instruments to hedge against changes in the exchange rate.
-Alfaro, Calani, and Varela (2021), using the universe of transactions for Chile, show that in that case only big firms hedge.
-In Table 15 in Appendix A, we show that while the firms in our sample that export and import are relatively bigger than the universe of firms in Colombia, we have firms of all sizes.
-Additionally, Alfaro, Calani, and Varela (2021) explain that given the difficulties of matching maturities, even firms that access those financial instrument, can't perfectly hedge against changes in the exchange rate.
+Firms affected by the exchange rate may use financial instruments to hedge.
+Alfaro, Calani, and Varela (2021), using the universe of transactions for Chile, show that only big firms hedge in that context.
+In Colombia, the percentage of firms engaged in international trade that access currency hedging through the forwards market remains quite low.
+By 2016, only 7 percent of exporting firms and 4 percent of importing firms traded these derivatives.
+As in Chile, the market is also concentrated in large firms: by 2016, 79 percent of the forwards' value was negotiated by only 100 firms Alfonso-Corredor (2018).
+In Table 13 and Figure 6 in Online Appendix A, we show that while the firms in our sample that export and import are relatively larger than the average firm in those categories in Colombia, the distribution of firms in our sample and the distribution of the universe of firms overlap considerably.
+Additionally, Alfaro, Calani, and Varela (2021) explain that given the difficulties of matching maturities, even firms that access those financial instrument, cannot perfectly hedge against changes in the exchange rate.

 When analyzing the treatment's effect on exports and imports, we time-aggregate the monthly data to an annual frequency, adding the transaction's value for a pre-period of 12 months before treatment and a post-period treatment of 12 months after.
 Time aggregation is necessary because firm exports and imports are notoriously lumpy, with periods of inaction followed by large spikes.
-We estimate results for both the intensive and extensive margin.
 Among the 680 firms in our sample, 285 (42 percent) have exported at some point during the historical data to which we have access (2012-2022), and 480 (71 percent) have imported during the same period.
 Firms vary in the intensity and frequency with which they export and import.